 Check out the best marriage counseling books that can be just as effective as a marriage counselor.

-We hope this post has made you feel more comfortable and confident when it comes time to deal with an angry husband.
+We hope this post has made you feel more comfortable and confident when dealing with an angry husband.

-Through practice you will only continue to get better.
-It is important that it a joint effort and both parties want to see change.
+Through practice, you will only continue to get better.
+It must be a joint effort, and both parties want to see change.